robmccoll/pubcal/README.md

 Pretty much self explanatory.
 You can edit it concurrently with no real issues (unless you edit the exact same event at the same time - last person to click save wins).

-Pretty simple right now, but hopefully useful.
+Simple for now, but hopefully useful.
 Click an existing event to edit or remove it.
 Add event button is in the upper right.
 Events are color coded by "tier".
 If you don't know an exact date, but have an idea of the usual month, enter 0 for the day.